 Although I technically have two sinks in my kitchen, I actually only technically have one drain.
 Each sink has it's own drain but the two sides share one draining pipe system.
 So if the drain is clogged it prevents water from leaving either or both sinks.
 When I was plunging one side all I was doing was pushing the water back and forth through the pipes of each sink drain because the clog was preventing the water from going into the single pipe they join in to.
 So now that this was realized unclogging the drain became quite simple.

 All I had to do was plug one sink and then begin to use the plunger.
 In a few short minutes both of my sinks were empty and the water was once again able to flow freely down the drain.
 It was a rather aggravating fact of how simple this minor task was to accomplish, but what can you do?
 I know this will never happen again to me and I hope I can prevent someone else from facing this stressful issue!

-I would like to end by saying that you should not attempt to use my unethical unclogging tool.
+I would like to end by saying that you should not attempt to use a clothes hanger to unclog a double sink.
 It does not work and will not work.
-Also it does not even begin to enter the pipes of the draining system due to the turns and curving of the pipes.
-With that being said here is a recap of what will work.
+Also, it does not even begin to enter the pipes of the draining system due to how they turn and curve.
+With that being said, here is a recap of what will work.

-You can avoid clogs like mine by running hot water into the drain when disposing of grease that is leftover after cooking.
-Other clogs can be avoided by placing a debris type catcher inside of your sinks drain.
-These easily catch pieces of food and whatever else that may try to enter your sinks draining system to cause a clog!
+You can avoid clogs like mine by running hot water into the drain when disposing of grease that is left over after cooking.
+Other clogs can be avoided by placing a debris catcher inside of your sink's drain.
+These easily catch pieces of food and whatever else that may try to enter your sink's draining system to cause a clog!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.